Sparse sampling

 Allows the transformation between the IR basis and a set of sampling points in (scaled/unscaled) imaginary time.

-Evaluate the basis coefficients at sampling points.
+Transform basis coefficients to sampling points.

 Parameters: